polymonster/polymonster.github.io/_posts/2022-04-02-imgui-backend.md

 date: 2022-04-01 14:00:00
 ---

-Following on from my previous post about building a new graphics engine in Rust, I have made decent progress in implementing a feature-complete [dear ImGui] rendering and platform backend using my engine [hotline](https://github.com/polymonster/hotline) `gfx::` and `os::` APIs.
+Following on from my previous post about building a new graphics engine in Rust, I have made decent progress in implementing a feature-complete [Dear ImGui](https://github.com/ocornut/imgui) rendering and platform backend using my engine [hotline](https://github.com/polymonster/hotline) `gfx::` and `os::` APIs.
 It has viewports (multiple windows), docking, mouse cursors and input.
 I haven’t yet looked into improving the front end and making the API more ergonomic to use in Rust, but I thought now would be a good time to cover some of the challenges I faced while they are fresh in my mind.

 This was a fun task to complete, filling out backend implementations is like colouring in - you don’t have to make too many decisions because the API is already structured.
 It was easy to jump in and do a half an hour of coding here and there until the task was completed.
 Here is a gif of it in action: